CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

-# Exercise 2 : Analyze Video with Video Analyzer
+# Lab 2 : Analyze Video with Video Analyzer

+### Estimated Duration: 90 Minutes

-## Lab scenario
+## Overview

 A large proportion of the data created and consumed today is in the format of video. **Azure AI Video Indexer** is an AI-powered service that you can use to index videos and extract insights from them.

-> **Note**: From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
+> **Note:** From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
 Without getting limited access approval, recognizing people and celebrities with Video Analyzer for this lab is not available.
 For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

 ## Objectives

 In this lab, you will complete the following tasks:

-+ Task 1: Open the cloned folder in Visual Studio Code
++ **Task 1:** Open the cloned folder in Visual Studio Code
-+ Task 2: Upload a video to Video Analyzer
++ **Task 2:** Upload a video to Video Analyzer
-+ Task 3: Review video insights
++ **Task 3:** Review video insights
-+ Task 4: Search for insights
++ **Task 4:** Search for insights
-+ Task 5: Use Video Analyzer widgets
++ **Task 5:** Use Video Analyzer widgets
-+ Task 6: Use the Video Analyzer REST API
++ **Task 6:** Use the Video Analyzer REST API
-+ Task 6.1 : Get your API details
-+ Task 7: Use the REST API
++ **Task 7:** Use the REST API

-## Estimated timing: 90 minutes

 ## Architecture diagram